saroad2/statue/docs/tutorials/contexts.md

 * Using the same context name for multiple commands allows you to change the arguments of huge number of commands with a single magic word
-* Assigning a context to a source helps you to direct the commands how to run on that particular source.
+* [Attaching](../advanced/advanced_contexts.md#attaching-a-context-to-a-source) a context to a
+source helps you to direct the commands how to run on that particular source.
 * Turning commands on and off when introducing a context which they don't comply with.
-* Joining few contexts together allows you to express complex specifications for a given command or source
+* [Joining](../advanced/advanced_contexts.md#keeping-things-in-order) few contexts together allows
+you to express complex specifications for a given command or source
-* Parenting context makes it easy to demonstrate increasingly specific requirements for a given command or source
+* [Parenting](../advanced/advanced_contexts.md#keeping-things-in-the-family) context makes it easy
+to demonstrate increasingly specific requirements for a given command or source
+* [Aliasing](../advanced/advanced_contexts.md#living-under-an-alias) a context for more fluent usage of that context

 Using contexts wisely when running *Statue* can help you to reduce time spent on code reviews and broken CI processes.
 Just run *Statue* with the right contexts, and *Statue* will take it from there.